openstack/kolla/doc/CONTRIBUTING.rst

     restart the service.

-  - ``pull.yml`` : Used to pre fetch the image into the Docker image cache on hosts, to speed up intial deploys.
+  - ``pull.yml`` : Used to pre fetch the image into the Docker image cache on hosts, to speed up initial deploys.

   - ``upgrade.yml`` : Used for upgrading the service in a rolling fashion.
 May include service specific setup and steps as not all services can be upgraded